sawantakash321/artist-lookup/README.md

     $react-native android
 ```

-You will need to install the iOS and/or Android SDK to run the apps.
+**Note:** You will need to install the iOS and/or Android SDK to run the apps.